Personal life of Clint Eastwood: First extramarital affairs and daughter placed for adoption

-In early 1953, Eastwood met Margaret Neville "Maggie" Johnson, a secretary for auto-parts suppliers Industria Americana, on a blind date in the San Francisco area.
+In early spring 1953, Eastwood met Margaret Neville 'Maggie' Johnson, a 1931-born secretary for auto parts suppliers Industria Americana, on a blind date in the San Francisco area.
 Johnson was scheduled to graduate from U.C.
 Berkeley that June.
 In the meantime, Eastwood left for Seattle, where "to please a girl he dug, he joined a Little Theatre group."
-According to Eastwood biographer Patrick McGilligan, the unnamed young woman became pregnant by Eastwood and placed their child, a girl, for adoption.
-Daughter Laurie Murray (born February 11, 1954) was widely covered in the media at the December 2018 premiere of Eastwood's film The Mule, the first time she was publicly identified as his daughter.
-Laurie was adopted by Clyde and Helen Warren of Seattle.
-According to her son Lowell Thomas Murray IV, Laurie's biological mother—whose identity is not publicly known—"never told Eastwood she was pregnant or spoke to him again.”
-On the contrary, McGilligan said that Eastwood discussed the woman's pregnancy with family and friends, then "handed money over to the woman and left for L.A."
+The unnamed young woman became pregnant by Eastwood and placed their child, a girl, for adoption.
+Daughter Laurie Murray (also known as Laurie Alison Warren; born February 11, 1954) was adopted by Clyde Elwin Warren and the former Helen I. Smith.
+Her existence went entirely unremarked in the press until 2018, when she was publicly acknowledged as Eastwood's child for the first time at age 64.
+According to her son Lowell Thomas Murray IV, Laurie's biological mother—whose identity is not publicly known—"never told Eastwood she was pregnant or spoke to him again."
+On the contrary, biographer Patrick McGilligan said that Eastwood had discussed the woman's pregnancy with family and friends, then "handed money over to the woman and left for L.A."

 Meanwhile, Johnson announced her engagement to Eastwood in October 1953.
-They married on December 19 in Pasadena, less than eight weeks before his Seattle girlfriend gave birth to Laurie.
+They married on December 19 at Oneonta Congregational Church in South Pasadena, California, less than eight weeks before his unidentified Seattle girlfriend gave birth to Laurie.
+There is still no explanation for why Eastwood decided to marry Johnson when another woman was carrying his child at the time.
+Biographer Shawn Levy argues that Eastwood "sincerely believed" the woman had gotten an abortion, while McGilligan contends that Eastwood sometimes talked about the possibility he was the father of someone living in Seattle.
+Laurie would go on to work as an elementary grade school teacher in Washington's South Kitsap School District, and has steadfastly refused to speak about her mother, who reportedly did not want to be contacted when Laurie reached out to her.
+Eastwood, for his part, has long spurned requests for clarification and will not converse with the media regarding Laurie.

-Their marriage had problems.
-Schickel wrote, "He thought they were too young, not well enough established."
-Actress Mamie Van Doren later reported she had an affair with Eastwood while working on the film Star in the Dust in 1955.
-She starred and he played an uncredited bit role.
+Eastwood's inexplicable marriage to Johnson had further problems.
+"He thought they were too young, not well enough established," Schickel wrote, noting that Johnson, the primary breadwinner, "expected to marry after a courtship had proceeded for a certain length of time."
+Actress Mamie Van Doren later reported she had an affair with Eastwood over the summer of 1955 while working on Star in the Dust, a low-budget B-movie in which she starred and he played an uncredited bit role.
+In the fall of that year, Eastwood purportedly had a tryst with a pre-fame Jayne Mansfield.
+He refers to this period of his life as "married bachelorhood."